telefonicaid/fiware-tidoop/tidoop-mr-lib-api/README.md

 [Top](#top)

 ###<a name="apiinstallation"></a>API installation
+Start by creating, if not yet created, a Unix user named `tidoop`; it is needed for installing and running the application.
+You can only do this as root, or as another sudoer user:

+    $ sudo useradd tidoop
+    $ sudo passwd tidoop <choose_a_password>

+While you are a sudoer user, create a folder for saving the tidoop-mr-lib-api log traces under a path of your choice, typically `/var/log/tidoop/tidoop-mr-lib-api`, and set `tidoop` as the owner:

+    $ sudo mkdir -p /var/log/tidoop/tidoop-mr-lib-api
+    $ sudo chown -R tidoop:tidoop /var/log/tidoop

+Now, change to the new fresh `tidoop` user:

+    $ su - tidoop

-Start by cloning the Tidoop repository somewhere of your ownership:
+Then, clone the Tidoop repository somewhere of your ownership:

     $ git clone https://github.com/telefonicaid/fiware-tidoop.git